JackJPowell/hass-unfoldedcircle/README.md

 There is a config flow for this integration.
 After installing the custom component:

-1. Go to **Configuration**->**Integrations**
+1. Go to **Settings** -> **Devices & Services** -> **Integrations**
 2. Click **+ ADD INTEGRATION** to setup a new integration
-3. Search for **Unfolded Circle** and click on it
+3. Search for **Unfolded Circle** and select it
-4. You will now begin the configuration flow process
+4. *You will now begin the configuration flow process*
-5. PIN can be found on the remote by enabling the web configurator
+5. **PIN** can be found on the remote by enabling the web configurator
+  1. Enable the web configurator by tapping in the upper right on your profile icon
+  2. Make sure the toggle is 'ON' and a PIN will be displayed.
+If not, click the refresh button
-6. Host is the IP address or hostname your remote
+7. **Host** is the IP address or hostname of your remote
-7. If you have a custom api url, you can pass in the full endpoint address
+  1. *(Optional) If you have a custom api url, you can pass in the full endpoint address*

 ##Usage